 As the creator of the Polymath Forum on LinkedIn, Edwin Korver chose the inverted delta, the Nabla symbol (∇), to represent a polymath’s broad and deep capabilities.
 But wait, what’s a polymath?

-Picture this: a Renaissance man, a homo universalis, brimming with knowledge across a myriad of subjects, adept at weaving through complex ideas to unravel solutions.
-Think of luminaries like Leonardo da Vinci, Marie Curie, and Aristotle – minds that didn’t just learn, but transformed the world with their multidisciplinary brilliance.
+Picture this: a Renaissance (wo)man, a homo universalis, brimming with knowledge across a myriad of subjects, adept at weaving through complex ideas to unravel solutions.
+Think of luminaries like Leonardo da Vinci, Marie Curie, and Aristotle – minds that didn’t just learn but transformed the world with their multidisciplinary brilliance.

 In our world, where specialization is the norm, you might ask, ‘Why choose the path of a polymath?’
 Here’s why: in our unpredictable, ever-changing VUCA environment, adaptability isn’t just valuable – it’s essential.
 While specialists excel in their niches, polymaths thrive amidst change, their diverse expertise igniting creativity and innovation.

-Yes, the corporate world often gears towards ‘monomaths’ for their focused productivity.
-But when the winds of change blow, when the future is a maze of possibilities, it’s the polymaths who navigate with ease.
-Their unique ability to connect disparate dots to see the world through a kaleidoscope of perspectives becomes invaluable.
+Yes, the corporate world often favors ‘monomaths’ for their focused productivity.
+But when the winds of change blow, when the future is a maze of possibilities, the polymaths navigate with ease.
+Their unique ability to connect disparate dots and see the world through a kaleidoscope of perspectives becomes invaluable.

-But let’s be real – measuring the impact of a polymath isn’t straightforward.
+But let’s be honest – measuring the impact of a polymath isn’t straightforward.
 There’s no neat KPI for creativity, no predictable output for innovation.
 It takes courage for leaders to step beyond the familiar bounds of specialization and embrace the polymath mindset.
-Yet, those who do, find themselves at the helm of transformation, steering through uncertainty with an agile, creative crew.
+Yet, those who do find themselves at the helm of transformation, steering through uncertainty with an agile, creative crew.

-So, as you ponder on the Nabla ∇ symbol, think of it as a beacon of adaptability, creativity, and boundless potential – a celebration of the polymath spirit that challenges, changes, and enriches our world.
+So, as you ponder the Nabla ∇ symbol, think of it as a beacon of adaptability, creativity, and boundless potential—a celebration of the polymath spirit that challenges, changes, and enriches our world.

 The Nabla Symbol (∇) for Polymathy